Attacking Cooperative Multi-Agent Reinforcement Learning by Adversarial Minority Influence

 Simultaneously, the second term, $H(\hat{a}_{t+1, i}^\nu|s_t, \mathbf{a}_t^\nu)$, can be interpreted as a form of \emph{minority influence} devoid of victim impact, reflecting solely the adversary's effect on victims.
 This term accounts for the entropy of the victim policy without conditioning on $a_t^\alpha$, thereby establishing an \emph{unilateral} metric.
-Given that the influence of the adversary action $a_t^\alpha$ is marginalized, the adversary is unable to modify its action to cater to the victims. \emph{To further clarify the concepts of majority and minority influence, we have included a toy example in the supplementary materials, in which we meticulously demonstrate the two types of influence through experimentation.}
+Given that the influence of the adversary action $a_t^\alpha$ is marginalized, the adversary is unable to modify its action to cater to the policy of victims.

 Building upon the aforementioned discourse, we examine and generalize minority influence within mutual information to enhance attack capabilities.
-In particular, maximizing minority influence necessitates that the current adversary policy exhibit substantial uncertainty in the victim policy.
-This can also be expressed as follows (\emph{refer to supplementary material for derivation}):
+In particular, maximizing minority influence requires current adversary policy to have large uncertainty in victim policy: